 One of the key benefits of React is the number of renderers available for this UI library.
-React Native, React Unity, React VR are a few of these renderers.
+React Native, React Unity, and React VR are a few of these renderers.
 It’s great to share the same design patterns and similar architecture while you’re developing across different platforms.

-In our recent post, we discussed some cool tips about Redux DevTool that can help you debug your React apps faster.
-The debugging experience of React Native goes a little beyond that.
 On top of Redux DevTools, React Native Debugger comes with a set of features that can boost your development and debugging speed.
 Here are a few tricks for React Native debugging.

-Keyboard & touch bar shortcuts
+Keyboard & touch bar shortcuts in React Native Debugger

 console.log.
 Chrome DevTools allows us to have a look at JS warnings and errors with stack traces.
 RN Debugger adds a few features on top of this default support.
 We will discuss these in detail, later in the post.